 1. XEDIT DESSERT COOKBOOK and make the current line the line after which you want to insert the sauce recipe (use the / prefix subcommand).
-The current line should be the last line of the cream puffs recipe (Figure 17).
+The current line should be the last line of the cream puffs recipe (Figure 17 on page 33).